bubbles1947/CSE499A_fall2025_group-6/README.md

+# Optimizing TinyML for Indoor Localisation in
+Resource-Constrained Environments

 In this project we try to deploy a feasible adaptation of state-of-the-art TinyML indoor localization systems for usage in third-world countries with minimal components, resources,